plannapus/Raritas/Experimental/README.md

 ## Additional features tested in experimental version:

-* alt+clicking a button increments by 10 specimens.
+* Alt-clicking a button increments by 10 specimens.
+* New species are added to the original "taxa file".